Kapendev/parin/README.md

 ```

 If everything is set up correctly, a window will appear showing the message "Hello world!".
-For instructions on building without DUB, see [How can I build without DUB?](#how-can-i-build-without-dub).
+For instructions on building without DUB, check the "[How can I build without DUB?](#how-can-i-build-without-dub)" section.

 ### Required Libraries on Linux